 Line 36.
 Enter any other payments and refundable credits attributed to the tax year, and attach a complete explanation.
-Claim on this line EDGE credits.
+Claim on this line Economic Development for a Growing Economy (EDGE) credits.
+See information about this credit on instruction page 5.